What Does Diurnal Mean?

 Daytime birds can also be disturbed at night and may take emergency flight from hunting predators or unexpected disturbances, such as large fireworks displays or strong storms.
 When this happens, diurnal birds are unusually vulnerable because their senses are not as sharp at night, and they may fall victim to predators, collisions, or other hazards.
 A severe disruption can be the cause behind a localized die off, such as a flock of normally diurnal birds being startled into dangerous flight because of fireworks, and the flock succumbs to many collision injuries.

 Helping Diurnal Birds

-Backyard birders can best protect diurnal bird species by helping protect their natural daytime behavioral preferences.
-Providing safe habitat, nutritious food, clean water and secure nesting sites is essential for diurnal birds to thrive.
-Minimizing nighttime light sources such as backyard lighting, pool lighting or unnecessary street lights will help ensure the birds are not subject to confusing lighting conditions that can cause problems.
-Other nighttime hazards, such as outdoor cats, letting pets roam after dark or excessive firework use, should also be minimized to protect roosting birds so they can be properly refreshed for the next day's activities.
+Birders can best protect diurnal bird species by helping protect their natural daytime behavioral preferences.
+Providing safe habitat, nutritious food, clean water, and secure nesting sites is essential for diurnal birds to thrive.
+Minimizing nighttime light sources such as backyard lighting, pool lighting, or unnecessary street lights will help ensure the birds are not subject to confusing lighting conditions that can cause problems.
+Other nighttime hazards, such as outdoor cats, letting pets roam after dark, or excessive firework use, should also be minimized to protect roosting birds so they can be properly refreshed for the next day's activities.